Pulomas Racecourse

 The Pulomas Racecourse (Indonesian: Pacuan Kuda Pulomas) was a horse racing venue in East Jakarta, Indonesia.
 It operated from 1971 to 2016.
-A newer venue built for equestrian sports, Jakarta International Equestrian Park (JIEP) now stood in its place.
+A newer venue built for equestrian sports, Jakarta International Equestrian Park (JIEP) now stands in its place.

 History and legacy

 The Pulomas Racecourse was developed in the late 1960s under Jakarta Governor Ali Sadikin as part of the city’s modernization projects.
 The project occupies around 86 hectares of land owned by Yayasan Perumahan Pulo Mas, a foundation established to build a megaproject of Jakarta's satellite city.
 The provincial government of Djakarta initiated the racecourse's construction, with it being inaugurated by Ali Sadikin on April 21, 1970 and was open for public in August the next year.
 The project has its roots with the country's bilateral ties with Australia.
-Sadikin also partnered with Alex Kawilarang, a prominent military figure and founder of Kopassus, who was known for his interest in horses, in creating the Djakarta Racing Management, where it played a role in promoting horse racing in Jakarta.
+Sadikin also partnered with Alex Kawilarang, a prominent military figure and founder of Kopassus, who was known for his interest in horses, to act as deputy manager of Djakarta Racing Management, where it played a role in promoting horse racing in Jakarta.

-According to a 1971 report in The Bulletin, the project costs around AU$10 million and was financed through an Australian-Indonesian joint venture headed by Melbourne businessman Ron Dabscheck, with the support of trainer Bart Cummings and other investors.
+According to a 1971 report in The Bulletin, the project costs around AU$10 million and was financed through Djakarta Racing Club Investments Ltd., an Australian-Indonesian joint venture headed by Melbourne businessman Ron Dabscheck, with the support of trainer Bart Cummings and other investors.
 The company has a 15-year contract to manage the track, provide 600 horses (200 of which have already been airlifted from Victoria, Australia), jockeys, trainers, handlers and managers.